Trash, Recycling, and Organics

 Used Oil Certified Collection Centers

-If you prefer to properly dispose of your used motor oil at one of Orange's certified collection centers, ask the hotline operator for the center nearest you, view the CalRecycle website.
-It is a good idea to call the collection center to verify their hours and to make sure they are able to accept your oil.
-This program is funded by a grant from the California Integrated Waste Management Board.
+To properly dispose of your used motor oil at one of Orange's certified collection centers, search for the center nearest you at OC Health's website here.
+It is a good idea to call the collection center to verify their hours and make sure they are able to accept your used oil.
+This program is funded by a grant from CalRecycle and administered by Orange County Health Care Agency.

 Recycled TiresThanks to a grant from CalRecycle, the California Department of Resources Recycling and Recovery, Orange has been able to subsidize the cost of paving its Arterial streets with Asphalt Rubberized Hot Mix (ARHM).